ropensci/roweb3/content/blog/2023-02-03-what-does-it-mean-to-maintain-a-package/index.md

 ## Conclusion

 In this post we tried giving an overview of what maintaining a package entails: ownership of the scope, code and community; self-controlled responsiveness to external requests; regular housekeeping.
-All of this can be a lot of work, to be balanced against the rewards one gets as a package developer (depending on your case: money? experience? personal satisfaction? recognition?).
+All of this can be a lot of work, to be balanced against the rewards one gets as a package developer (depending on your case, in no particular order: personal satisfaction of creating an useful tool? joy of collaborating with others? money? experience? recognition?).

 If the balance feels off, it might be time to try and recruit co-maintainers or join a community of other developers; or more drastically to find a new maintainer or retire the package.
 For rOpenSci packages, we can help by advertising your package's need for help, so feel free to contact us.